 - Take the first image (what you want to get rid of) and make it even bigger and brighter.
 Put in front of you (you’ll be getting rid of it in its current form, shortly).
 Take the image of what you want instead and make it small and grey and put it far, far away in the distance.

 - Now throw the bright image of what you don’t want far into the distance and notice it getting really small and the colour draining from it until you’re not sure if you can see it or not.
 Draw the image of what you want towards you so it quickly becomes bright and colourful.
 Let any sounds you’ve chosen rise in crescendo to add to the power of the now bright image.

 Repeat 3-5 times, breaking state between each repetition.

 With greatest thanks to Richard Bandler who created the original Swish technique. www.richardbandler.com

-The final technique we will look at here is the Visual Squash.
+The next technique we will look at here is Time and Timelines.

 Register for Our Occasional Email Updates Book a 45 Minute Skype Session in Michael’s Online Diary The NLP and Coaching Seminar | Read more